derivative-maker/derivative-maker/libvirt/README.txt

 The XML files are configured to point to the default storage location of: /var/lib/libvirt/images These steps will show how to move the images there in order for the machines to boot.

-Note: It is highly recommended you use this default path for storing the images to avoid any conflicts with Apparmor or SELinux, which will prevent the mahcines from booting.
+Note: It is highly recommended you use this default path for storing the images to avoid any conflicts with AppArmor or SELinux, which will prevent the machines from booting.

-sudo mv /$PATH/Whonix-Gateway/Whonix-Gateway_kvm.qcow2 /var/lib/libvirt/images
+sudo mv /$PATH/Whonix-Gateway/Whonix-Gateway.qcow2 /var/lib/libvirt/images

 Whonix disk images are sparse files, meaning they expand when filled rather than allocating their entire size, 100GB outright.
 These are known as sparse files and need special commands hen copying them to ensure they don't lose this property, leading them to occupy all the actual space.
-If copying to a priviledged location in the system run with higher priledges.
+If copying to a privileged location in the system run with higher privileges.
 Copying the image files by running:

-cp --sparse=always /$CURRENT-PATH/Whonix_Gateway.qcow2 /$NEW-PATH/Whonix_Gateway.qcow2
+cp --sparse=always /$CURRENT-PATH/Whonix-Gateway.qcow2 /$NEW-PATH/Whonix-Gateway.qcow2